d7networks/zabbix/README.md

 # Zabbix SMS Plugin

+Zabbix SMS notification via D7SMS allows to send worldwide SMS notifications for each hosts and services.
+For FREE sms credits signup at https://d7networks.com.
-Python script for sending SMS notifications in zabbix platfrom using direct7 sms gateway.
+Python script for sending SMS notifications in zabbix platfrom using D7SMS gateway.

 ## Getting Started
 These instructions will get you a copy of the script and configuration guidelines for setting it up in zabbix